ghga-de/docs.ghga.de/user_docs/cli_tools/connector.md

 To submit Research Data Files as part of a [GHGA Submission](../user_stories/submission/submitter_guide.md), the GHGA-Connector can deposit files into an upload box.
 Upload boxes are created on request by Data Stewards and assigned to verified accounts in the GHGA Data Portal.
 Once granted access to an upload box, an access token can be generated in the [User Account](https://data.ghga.de/account).

 There are two ways to deposit files in an upload box.

+### Batch-upload

  The first one is to create a filesToUpload.tsv consisting of the file paths in the first column and the file aliases in the second.
 The file aliases should correspond to the related entries in the metadata.

 *filesToUpload.tsv:*